finbourne/lusid-sdk-python/sdk/docs/PortfolioGroupsApi.md

 # **add_sub_group_to_group**
 > PortfolioGroup add_sub_group_to_group(scope, code, effective_at=effective_at, resource_id=resource_id)

-[EARLY ACCESS] AddSubGroupToGroup: Add sub group to group
+[EARLY ACCESS] Add sub group to group

 Add a portfolio group to a portfolio group as a sub group.